 - Submit a resume and cover letter to firstname.lastname@example.org with the subject line "Internship Application"

 College Internship Placement Opportunities

-The finance intern will report directly to the Museum’s chief financial officer and the director of finance at the Perot Museum of Nature and Science.
-The accounting intern will gain hands -n, practical experience in accounting and financial management in a stable and dynamic non-profit business.
+The finance intern will report directly to the Museum’s chief financial officer at the Perot Museum of Nature and Science.
+The finance intern will gain hands-on, practical experience in accounting and financial management in a stable and dynamic nonprofit business.
 The internship is focused on project work utilizing the Museum’s accounting systems for financial reporting.
-A flexible schedule is available Monday-Friday, 15-20 hours per week for a minimum of six weeks between June 2 and August 17.
-Students enrolled and working toward a degree related to accounting, who will be entering their junior or senior year in fall 2018, are eligible to apply.
+A flexible schedule is available Monday-Friday, 15-20 hours per week, for a minimum of six weeks between January-May.
+Students enrolled and working toward a degree related to accounting, who will be entering their junior or senior year in spring 2021, are eligible to apply.